betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

 might change the GitHub documentation to explain this**
 Note: PasswordAccessToken differes from PasswordAuthentication in their purposes, as the former is used to control access on the repository-level and the latter is used to register and authenticate a user on a higher-level (above repository-level).
 The Github documentation can more clearly state that the PasswordAccessToken is for controlling the scope of access a token has **within** a user's github page.
-concept: PersonalAccessToken [Repository]
+- concept: PersonalAccessToken [Repository]
-purpose: allow for repository-level access control
+- purpose: allow for repository-level access control
-principle: given a set of created repositories, a user creates a token
-           that gives it access to some subset of the repostories.
+- principle: given a set of created repositories, a user creates a token that gives it access to some subset of the repostories.
 Then, a third-party uses a created token to access those repositories.
-state:
+- state:
-     a set of Tokens with:
+     - a set of Tokens with:
-          a string name
+          - a string name
-          a string token
+          - a string token
-     a set of AccessRepositories with:
+     - a set of AccessRepositories with:
-          a Token token
+          - a Token token
-          a set of repositories
+          - a set of repositories
-actions:
+- actions:
-     create(name: string): token: Token
+     - create(name: string): token: Token
-          requires: name is unique among token names
+          - requires: name is unique among token names
-          effect: create and add a random, unique token to Tokens and AccessRepositories and the associated set of repositories are public repositories addRepository(token: Token, repository: Repository)
+          - effect: create and add a random, unique token to Tokens and AccessRepositories and the associated set of repositories are public repositories
+     - addRepository(token: Token, repository: Repository)
-          requires: token exists
+          - requires: token exists
-          effect: add the respository to set of repositories associated with token token in set of AccessRepositories
+          - effect: add the respository to set of repositories associated with token token in set of AccessRepositories

 # Exercise 4: Defining familiar Concepts

-concept: TrackBillableHours
+- concept: TrackBillableHours
-purpose:
+- purpose:
-principle:
+- principle:
-state:
+- state:
-actions:
+- actions:

-Electronic Boarding Pass
-concept: MaintiningElectronicBoardPasses
+- concept: MaintiningElectronicBoardPasses
-purpose:
+- purpose:
-principle:
+- principle:
-state:
+- state:
-actions:
+- actions:

-Time-Based One-Time Password (TOTP)
-concept: TOTPAuth
+- concept: TOTPAuth
-purpose: reduce the risk of malicious actors authenticating themselves
+- purpose: reduce the risk of malicious actors authenticating themselves
-principle: register multiple devices to send a TOTP to when logging in
+- principle: register multiple devices to send a TOTP to when logging in
-state:
+- state:
-actions:
+- actions: